 The critical judgements relate to the application of consolidation accounting principles, and within the Company, the treatment of asset derecognition and deemed loans.
-These have been explained below as well as in the accounting policies section of the Notes.
+These have been explained on pages 84 as well as in the accounting policies section of the Notes.